mars-sim/mars-sim/README.md

 Settlers will also go out on rover missions to explore and study surrounding areas, prospect and mine mineral concentrations, and trade with neighboring settlements.

-## Contribution and Feedback
+## Summary

 Mars is a harsh world but is certainly less unforgiving than our Moon.
 Settlers come face-to-face with accidents, equipment malfunctions, illnesses, injuries, and even death.
 Survival depends on how well they work together, improve their survival skills and balance individual vs. settlement needs.

+## Contributions and Feedback

-We welcome anyone who would like to contribute mars-sim in coding or artwork/sounds or simply drop in your ideas and provide us your feedback.
+We welcome anyone who would like to contribute mars-sim in coding or artwork/sounds or simply drop in your ideas and provide us your feedback at our discussion forum at https://sourceforge.net/p/mars-sim/discussion/

+You may also join our facebook community at https://www.facebook.com/groups/125541663548/

-see our project web site at at http://mars-sim.sourceforge.net/ or join our facebook community at https://www.facebook.com/groups/125541663548/
+For a general description of this project, see ourproject web site at at http://mars-sim.sourceforge.net/

 ## Binaries Download